ChrisWhealy/DistributedSystemNotes/Lecture 06.md

 `Bob` receives the message from `Alice`.

-***Q:***&nbsp;&nbsp; Should he deliver it?
+***Q:***&nbsp;&nbsp; Should he deliver it?<br>
 ***A:***&nbsp;&nbsp; Yes, he has no reason not to.

 `Bob` delivers the message and discovers that it is not to his liking.
-But, since `Bob` has the emotional maturity of an eight-year-old, he fails to realise that soap and water will work far better than trading insults; so, he resorts to telling the world what he thinks of `Alice`.
+But, since `Bob` has the emotional maturity of an six-year-old, he fails to realise that soap and water will work far better than trading insults; so, he resorts to telling the world what he thinks of `Alice`.

 In delivering this message, `Bob` examines the vector clock of the incoming message and discovers that its less than his, but only by the counter in `Alice`'s position.
 This is to be expected, since the message came from `Alice`.